Moments of density-dependent branching processes and their genealogy: Introduction

 \subsubsection{Model}

 Fix some scaling parameter $K > 0$.
 The parameter $K$ corresponds to the carrying capacity of the model, which gives the typical number of individuals in the population.
-For each $z > 0$, we denote by $q(z)>0$ and $L(z)$ the branching rate and a random variable in $\{0, 1, 2, \dots\}$ giving the number of offspring of an individual when the population density (that is, the size of the population divided by the carrying capacity) is $z$.
+For each $z > 0$, consider some $q(z) > 0$ and some random variable $L(z)$ in $\{0, 1, 2, \ldots\}$.
+They correspond respectively to the branching rate and to the number of offspring of an individual when the population density (that is, the size of the population divided by the carrying capacity) is $z$.
 We start the population from $Z_0$ particles at time $t=0$.
 Then, if the current population size is $n$, each individual dies independently at rate $q(n/K)$, upon which it is replaced by an independent number of offspring distributed as $L(n/K)$.
 This constructs our model iteratively, until a potential explosion time.

-More formally, we envision each individual as the vertex of a graph and, attaching parents to offspring, we construct the population as a random forest where each vertex is further endowed with a birth and a death time.
+More formally, we envision each individual as the vertex of a graph and, attaching parents to offspring, we construct the population as a random forest in which each vertex is further endowed with a birth and a death time.
 We index individuals as elements of $\mathcal{U}=\bigcup_{n\in\N}\N^n$, the set of Ulam--Harris labels, with the usual interpretation that $ui$ is the $i$-th child of individual $u \in \mathcal{U}$.
-Note that, since our population is a forest rather than a tree, it does not start from a unique root vertex $\varnothing$.
-Instead, we start it from $Z_0$ roots labelled $1, \dots, Z_0$.
-The procedure described above constructs a collection of random variables $(\lambda_u, \theta_u)_{u \in \mathcal{U}}$, such that $\lambda_u$ and $\theta_u$ are the birth and death times of $u$ respectively.
+Note that, since our population is a forest rather than a tree, it does not start from a unique root vertex $\varnothing$ but from a finite number $Z_0$ of roots labeled $\{1,\ldots, Z_0\}$ that form the first generation.
+The procedure described above endows each individual $u$ with a birth time $\lambda_u$ and a death time $\theta_u$.
+(With the convention that $\lambda_i = 0$ for each root $i \in \{1,\ldots, Z_0\}$.)
 We will denote by

-the set of individuals alive at time $t$, and by $Z_t = \vabs{\mathcal{N}_t}$ the population size at that time.
-The population starts from $Z_0$ individuals with labels $(i,\ i \leq Z_0)$ and birth times $\lambda_{i} = 0$.
-In what follows, for $Z \in \N$ we will always use the convention that adding a superscript $K$ corresponds to renormalizing by $1/K$, and write for instance